Crispy Smashed Baby Potatoes

 Notes

-- You can use any type of baby potatoes for this dish.
-Red, gold or purple are all great options.
+- Pro tip: You can use any type of baby potatoes for this dish.
+I prefer baby gold potatoes for their fluffy yet creamy texture, but red and purple potatoes also work.

 Nutrition